Topology-Aware Surface Reconstruction for Point Clouds: Topological Preliminaries

 \section{Topological Preliminaries}

 Our main tool to promote certain topological structures is \emph{persistent homology}.
-Here we define and discuss the relevant topological notions which will be used in later sections.
-For readers who are unfamiliar with persistence we provide some intuition, however for a more complete introduction to the underlying theory, we refer the reader to \cite{books/daglib/0025666}.
-We focus on our specific setting, although the many of the techniques readily generalize.
+Here we review the relevant topological notions which will be used in later sections.
+For readers who are unfamiliar with persistence we provide some intuition; however, for a more complete introduction to the underlying theory, we refer the reader to \cite{books/daglib/0025666}.
+We focus on our specific setting, although many of the techniques readily generalize.

-The idea is of the likelihood function, $f(\cdot,\alpha_\mathcal{P})$ is such that it should evaluate to larger values close to surface.
-The super-level set of the function $f^{-1}([t,\infty))$, should therefore contain the surface.
-Hence our goal is optimize the $f$ so that the super-level sets of $f$ both fit the points and have the correct topology.
+The idea of the likelihood function, $f(\cdot,\alpha_\mathcal{P})$, is that it should evaluate to larger values close to surface.
+The super-level set $f^{-1}([t,\infty), \alpha_\mathcal{P})$ should therefore contain the surface with the correct topology for some known $t$.
+Hence our goal is to optimize $f$ so that super-level sets of $f$ both fit the points and have the correct topology.

-To algorithmically study the topology of a space, we first construct a combinatorial representation of that space.
+To study the topology of a space, we first construct a combinatorial representation of that space.
 This is done by building a triangulation of the space in the form of an embedded \emph{simplicial complex} $K$ where the vertices are the points $\mathcal{X}$.
 Recall that a $k$-dimensional simplex is the convex combination of $k+1$ vertices (or equivalently, $k+1$ points in $\mathcal{X}$).
 We restrict ourselves to $\mathbb{R}^2$ and $\mathbb{R}^3$, and so we only need to consider vertices, edges, triangles, and tetrahedra.
 As previously mentioned, for computational reasons we only compute $f$ on a set of points $x\in \mathcal{X}$.
 We initialize the vertices of $K$ as the points of $\mathcal{X}$ and construct a Delaunay triangulation to obtain the higher dimensional simplices.
 The function $f$ on $\mathcal{X}$ can be extended to $K$ in a piecewise-linear fashion.
-In the following, we do not distinguish between the PL-approximation and the true function -- we address this at the end of this section.
+In the following, we do not distinguish between the PL-approximation and the true function, but we address this at the end of this section.